gazebosim/gz-sim/tutorials/migration_sdf.md

 ## Materials

 Gazebo does not support Ogre material files like Classic does, because Gazebo Gazebo can be used with multiple rendering engines.
-Therefore, materials defined within a `<script>` aren't supported on Gazebo, for example:
+For example, materials defined within a `<script>` aren't supported on Gazebo:

 ```
         <material>